hzhreal/HTOS/README.md

   NPSSO: The NPSSO token
 - Cd into the directory and run ```pip install -r requirements.txt```
 - Run main.py
+- Do >init in the channel you want the private threads to get created in
+- Enjoy!

 ### Disclaimers
 - Remember to not have the same folder for mount and upload.
 Have them in different paths, for example /data/example/mount &